hmrc/terraform-aws-s3-bucket-core/README.md

 # S3 bucket core module

 This module enforces some of the PlatSec S3 bucket policy.
-As the bucket and kms key policies are provided, the user of this module will be responsible for ensuring the bucket created with this module complies with the policy.
+As the bucket and kms key policies need to be provided, the user of this module will be responsible for ensuring the bucket created with this module complies with the policy.

-There is a "standard" bucket module that will comply with the policy while also requiring that no S3 permissions need to be managed.
+There is a [standard bucket module](https://github.com/hmrc/terraform-aws-s3-bucket-standard) that will comply with the policy while also requiring that no S3 permissions need to be managed.

 ## Policy enforcement

 #### Logging
-**S3 Server Access logging is enabled.** The target bucket must be supplied with variable `log_bucket_id`
+**S3 server access logging is enabled.** The target bucket must be supplied with variable `log_bucket_id`.
+The logs for this bucket will be stored with the prefix <account_id>/<bucket_name>

 #### Bucket policy